-- 1) Always maintain VPK classes at a maximum class size of 20 and a minimum adult: child ratio of 1:10; - 2) Ensure all VPK classrooms are staffed with a teacher who is state licensed and endorsed for early learning pursuant to T.C.A. § 49-6-104(b)(2).
+- 1) always maintain VPK classes at a maximum class size of 20 and a minimum adult: child ratio of 1:10; - 2) ensure all VPK classrooms are staffed with a teacher who is state licensed and endorsed for early learning pursuant to T.C.A. § 49-6-104(b)(2).
 Permits will not be accepted for teachers hired to work in the VPK classroom.
 Teachers requesting a waiver or transitional license must submit an appropriate application to the TDOE's office of teacher licensure, respectively, within 30 days of hire.
-Adequate progress towards full licensure, as identified on respective applications, must be made for the teacher to return to the classroom for a second year; - 3) Employ at least one educational assistant per classroom who holds at least a child development associate credential (CDA), early childhood technical certificate, or associate degree in early childhood or be actively working toward those credentials pursuant to T.C.A. § 49-6-104(b)(3).
+Adequate progress towards full licensure, as identified on respective applications, must be made for the teacher to return to the classroom for a second year.
+After October 1, if the Grantee has not staffed all VPK classrooms with a licensed teacher or a teacher with an approved waiver, the Grantee shall immediately inform the TDOE early learning division; - 3) employ at least one educational assistant per classroom who holds at least a child development associate credential (CDA), early childhood technical certificate, or associate degree in early childhood or be actively working toward those credentials pursuant to T.C.A. § 49-6-104(b)(3).
 If no person is available who holds these credentials, then a high school diploma and relevant experience in early learning is acceptable for employment.
-Teacher assistants who do not hold any credentials in early learning are encouraged to work toward credentials in early learning; - 4) Ensure all general education and special education teachers have training and support to meet the needs of economically disadvantaged children, children with special needs, and children who are identified as English learners or children whose primary home language is not English; - 5) Employ appropriately licensed and endorsed long-term substitute when the teacher of record is expected to be absent for a period of 20 or more consecutive days due to illness or maternity leave.
-The Grantee shall notify the TDOE assistant commissioner of early learning of any utilization of a long-term substitute; - 6) Ensure all staff (teachers, teacher assistants, and direct supervisor of the early learning program) have a data-driven professional development plan identifying specific training and job-embedded professional learning opportunities to meet staff needs to improve classroom practices; - 7) Implement the pre-K and kindergarten student growth portfolio models, or State Board of Education approved alternative portfolio models, for all pre-k and kindergarten teachers, including VPK teachers in community-based agencies; - 8) Ensure all teachers are evaluated by personnel trained in the use of any approved TDOE teacher evaluation models pursuant to the rules and regulations of the State Board of Education; - 9) Ensure that VPK teachers employed by the LEA and community-based agencies are provided the same employment rights and benefits available to K-12 teachers (planning time and duty-free lunch may occur outside the scheduled 5.5-hour instructional day); and - 10) Ensure salaries for personnel in community-based agencies are reasonably comparable to those currently in effect in the LEA where the respective VPK program is located.
-Reasonably comparable is defined as a range of compensation that would ordinarily be paid for like services within the school system.
+Teacher assistants who do not hold any credentials in early learning are encouraged to work toward credentials in early learning; - 4) ensure all general education and special education teachers have training and support to meet the needs of economically disadvantaged children, children with disabilities, and children who are identified as English learners or children whose primary home language is not English; - 5) employ appropriately licensed and endorsed long-term substitute when the teacher of record is expected to be absent for a period of 20 or more consecutive days due to illness or maternity leave.
+The Grantee shall notify the TDOE assistant commissioner of early learning of any utilization of a long-term substitute; - 6) ensure all staff (teachers, teacher assistants, and direct supervisor of the early learning program) have a data-driven professional development plan identifying specific training and job-embedded professional learning opportunities to meet staff needs to improve classroom practices; - 7) implement the Pre-K and kindergarten student growth portfolio models, or State Board of Education approved alternative portfolio models, for all Pre-k and kindergarten teachers, including VPK teachers in community-based agencies; - 8) ensure all teachers are evaluated by personnel trained in the use of any approved TDOE teacher evaluation models pursuant to the rules and regulations of the State Board of Education; - ensure that VPK teachers employed by the LEA and community-based agencies are provided the same employment rights and benefits available to K-12 teachers (planning time and duty-free lunch may occur outside the scheduled 5.5-hour instructional day); and - 10) ensure salaries for personnel in community-based agencies are reasonably comparable to those currently in effect in the LEA where the respective VPK program is located.
+Reasonably comparable is defined as a range of

+11) compensation that would ordinarily be paid for like services within the school system.
 Final salaries within the range may be commensurate with qualifications and experience.

-D. Enrollment/Attendance/ Education Information System (EIS) Data Collection
+D. Enrollment/Attendance/Education Information System (EIS) Data Collection